twistresources/docker-mysql-phpmyadmin/README.md

 If you wish to log into the MySQL container, you can use the following command.
 This and the other commands below use the default password 'admin'.
 If you will be using the database a lot it's a good idea to set up SSH keys for password-less login.

-    $ ./dbssh
+    $ db/dbssh

 You can back up the database at any time using:

-    $ ./dbdump
+    $ db/dbdump

 This command creates sequentially named data files.
 Note though that whenever you shut down the database it will run this data dump before shutting the server down.

-    $ ./dbstop
+    $ db/dbstop

 After end restart the database will be empty, but can be reloaded using

-    $ ./dbload
+    $ db/dbload

 #### Multiple Projects
-The `dbenv.sh` config file contains three port numbers: `SSH_PORT`, `HTTP_PORT` and `DB_PORT`.
-These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - then new port numbers can be placed in each config file.
+The `db/dbenv.sh` config file contains three port numbers: `SSH_PORT`, `HTTP_PORT` and `DB_PORT`.
+These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - simply set unique port numbers for these variables in each project.

 --